-May 15, 2020 | The Nosedive.
+May 15th, 2020 | The Nosedive.
 How To Research The Job Market?

-From Solving Equations To Researching The Job Market
+From Solving Equations To Researching The Job Market.

 As a PhD candidate, I was spending 60-70 hours per week trying to build a causal model of the human brain on my own.
-I still remember all these weekends when I was the only person among all 200 employees who was still working in the building.
+I still remember all these weekends when I was the only person among all 200 employees who were still working in the building.

 It was a chilling and almost horror-like atmosphere to get from my desk to the coffee machine in the canteen by walking through this empty, dark building.
 I used to play chicken with the clock and run outside the building just a few minutes before 11 pm every day (as the front gate was closing for the whole night at 11 pm sharp).

-In the end, after twenty years of torturing myself with books, articles, and never-ending assignments, I realized that being an egghead doesn’t really prepare you for life in the real world at all.
+In the end, after twenty years of torturing myself with books, articles, and never-ending assignments, I realized that being an egghead doesn’t prepare you for life in the real world at all.
 And, that this is not even my preferred way of learning.
 So, I took a nosedive from the ivory tower straight to the level of the street.

-Got To Solve Real-World Problems
+Got To Solve Real-World Problems.

 Namely, instead of digging into models of the brain’s causal structure, I started looking at much more tangible and down-to-earth problems.

-And, I knew that as soon as I come up with some viable solutions that I can clearly communicate to the customer, I will be doing just fine.
-As a matter of fact, most people only care about a few things in their lives: their family, relationships, health, pocket, and their job.
+And, I knew that as soon as I come up with some viable solutions that I can communicate to the customer, I will be doing just fine.
+As a matter of fact, most people only care about a few things in their lives: their family, relationships, health, pocket, and job.
 So, if you can significantly help them improve in any of these areas, you will be good in professional terms.

-On The Value Of Producing Value
+On The Value Of Producing Value.

 Of course, I have some other hobbies and interests as well.
-But realistically, I had to put these projects on hold for now because I couldn’t clearly see how I might produce value in these areas right here, right now.
+But realistically, I had to put these projects on hold for now because I couldn’t see how I might produce value in these areas right here, right now.

 First, I didn’t want to become yet another evangelist who doesn’t produce any new content but rather, spends hours and hours glorifying Bitcoin on Twitter.

-There are just so many people who are better programmers and who enjoy programming so much more than me… It is so much better for everyone if all these smart people do this type of job instead of me.
+There are just so many people who are better programmers and who enjoy programming so much more than me.
+It is so much better for everyone if all these smart people do this type of job instead of me.

 Second, I knew that the blockchain space was full of random people fishing for easy money.
 Of course, there are also wonderful people out there: the real builders who pull off really valuable projects—but these people are scarce and hard to get to.

-Third, I lost lots of my private money as a result of meeting the wrong people and my own stupidity three years ago.
-I really felt like one big failure!
-Thus, for the sake of my own mental well-being, I didn’t want to be bombed with daily news on the Bitcoin price forecasts and all these daily scandals and revelations that are the reality of the crypto world.
+Third, I lost lots of my private money as a result of meeting the wrong people and my stupidity three years ago.
+I felt like one big failure!
+Thus, for the sake of my mental well-being, I didn’t want to be bombed with daily news on the Bitcoin price forecasts and all these daily scandals and revelations that are the reality of the crypto world.

 I didn’t feel that I had nerves strong enough for that at the moment, and I wanted to do something peaceful and progressive instead—no scandals involved, just the everyday grind, incremental progress, working with smart and positive people, and producing value every single day.

-Making Income Versus Having a Hobby
+Making Income Versus Having a Hobby.

-At some point, I also realized that the fact that I had a personal interest in something, didn’t necessarily mean that I had to make income on my hobby.
+At some point, I also realized that the fact that I had a personal interest in something, didn’t necessarily mean that I had to make an income on my hobby.

 Take blogging for instance.
 I enjoy blogging and I have been blogging for 14 years now—without any financial incentives to do so.
 Maybe one day the dots connect and then I do make income on my casual writing, and maybe this will never happen—but in any case, I don’t rely on my writing as a source of income.

-And as a matter of fact, these people cared about me much more than friends I had made in academia.
-When I was in (mental and financial) trouble after my academic contract expired, it was actually the blockchain people who were calling me, asking me how I was doing, taking me to dinners outdoors, and making me feel like I had life.
+And as a matter of fact, these people cared about me much more than the friends I had made in academia.
+When I was in (mental and financial) trouble after my academic contract expired, it was the blockchain people who were calling me, asking me how I was doing, taking me to dinners outdoors, and making me feel like I had a life.

 So, I continued hanging out with friends I had in blockchains, and I tried to spare one evening per week on learning something new about the whole topic.
 But other than that, had to put it on the “maybe” shelf for now.

-Textbook Knowledge VS Street Knowledge
+Textbook Knowledge VS Street Knowledge.

 And in the end, I turned towards the job market instead—and unlike everything that I had ever done before, the job market is 0% textbook knowledge and 100% street knowledge.
 Let me explain.

 When you try to learn yet anything about the structure of the job market or about rules that influence its dynamics, you won’t find any viable information either in books (unless it’s my book ;)) or online.
-Forbes, Gallup, and other influential media and information agencies will only sell you a lot of trivialisms and repetitive information.
+Forbes, Gallup, and other influential media and information agencies will only sell you a lot of trivialism and repetitive information.

-You will read hundreds of times that the soft skills are important.
+You will read hundreds of times that soft skills are important.
 Or, that we live in the information era in which the ability to program, apply machine learning techniques, and build predictive models pays off and guarantees good positions.
 There is nothing like a “map” of the job market, no systematic studies, nothing!
-No further insights, no insider’s information.
+No further insights, no insider information.

 As a result, there is a mass of random people in the recruitment industry who produce even more noise than the agencies like Gallup have already produced.